 DSCR is arguably the most important metric when qualifying for a multifamily loan because it is the metric that most often limits the maximum loan amount available on a multifamily property and can effect the loan’s interest rate.

 As this is a primary qualifying metric, its critical to ensure an accurate DSCR for your loan request.
 To achieve this, the net operating income (NOI) must be calculated correctly.
-For more on this, see our calculating NOI guide.
+For more on this, see our calculating NOI guide and our DSCR calculator.

 Sponsors are the individual or individuals with significant ownership and control of the borrowing entity.
 The borrower on multifamily loan transactions refers to the borrowing entity (usually an LLC or corporation set up to hold the property).
 If the property is held under the individual, the sponsor and borrower are the same.
 Below are some metrics used to qualify the sponsor of a multifamily loan.